Mauricio Afonso: 'Goan football is on the decline' | Goal.com

 "When I played football, there was no money.
 After I finished my career (1999), suddenly salaries started rising but I am not complaining.
 Whatever I got, I got, but now again it has gone down."

 In the recent past, FC Goa have established a good grassroots programme in Goa.
+Players like Brandon Fernandes and Seriton Fernandes have made a name for themselves, playing for the Gaurs.
 Afonso added, "Players are getting good money (in the ISL).
 The standard of football is also improving."

 Afonso is amongst the best midfielders the country has produced and played for Dempo for a good 15 years. thereafter he was part of the coaching staff at the club until he suffered a paralytic stroke in 2017 that has prevented him from actively being part of the beautiful game since.